 Some of these signs are:

 Feeling Irritable: One of the most common symptoms of seasonal depression is feeling irritable.
-This can range from being short with friends and family to having a lot of trouble falling asleep or staying asleep, to feeling restless or agitated.
+This can range from being short with friends and family to have a lot of trouble falling asleep or staying asleep, to feeling restless or agitated.

 Losing Interest in Activities: Another common symptom of seasonal depression is losing interest in activities that used to be fun.
 This might include losing interest in hobbies, socializing, or spending time with friends and family.